Major Revisions 1-18-10 and 8-15-10

 Yet, my Journal does give me a small voice, one focused on big people like Angelina Jolie, Dr. Jeffrey Sachs, and Alicia Keys, members of a growing list of famous people, compelled to create positive global action.

-These wealthy super stars live in 2 Worlds, using their celebrity status and talent to focus our attention on massive, lethal problems that threaten the existance of billions of people.
+These wealthy super stars live in 2 Worlds, using their celebrity status and talent to focus our attention on massive, lethal problems that threaten the existence of billions of people.

 In the case of Alicia Keys and Angelina Jolie, we admire their beauty and style, along with their dedication to human causes.
 Their message is simple: If we all do one little something, the planet improves exponentially.
 Sometimes shifting into first gear, leads to second and third.